 You are only two blocks away from the lovely Pigeon Forge Parkway for charming shops, dining, and other attractions.
 Outdoors types are only a few minutes away from Great Smoky Mountain National Park or the hikes and zip lines of the Pigeon Forge wilderness.

 Pigeon Forge is also home to Dollywood, a great amusement park for the whole family.
-What’s this?
-A gigantic Titanic museum?
-That’s in Pigeon Forge as well.
+The gigantic Titanic museum is in Pigeon Forge as well.

 Smoky Bear Campground: Gatlinburg